cdisc-org/usdm/README.md

 | B | activityDescription	| Description | Text string |
 | C | activityIsConditional | Conditional flag | Boolean |
 | D | activityIsConditionalReason | Reason | Text string |

+Note that this sheet is optional.
+If the sheet is not provided the activities will be created from those defined in the timeline sheets.
+These activities will have the name and description set to the name used in the timeline sheet and no condition will be set.

+If the sheet is provided but there is no definition in the sheet for an activity referenced in a timeline sheet then the name and description will be set to the name used in the timeline sheet and no condition will be set.

 ### Study Design Indications and Interventions Sheet